CLNEulalia/Express-Intro/readme.md

 [Emergency Compliment](https://github.com/ga-dc/compliment-express)

-> Looking at the [Sinatra solution](https://github.com/ga-dc/emergency_compliment/tree/solution) for this assignment might be helpful.

 ## Bonus: Subapplications

-> 15 minutes / 1:35

-Subapplications in Express are very closely related to the idea of Controllers from MVC.
-Subapplications provide a modular approach to building large applications.
+As our applications get larger, we will need more and more routes.
+Storing all of these routes in the same .js file can become confusing and difficult to manage.
+Subapplications in express provide a modular approach to building large applications.
 Express calls these *routers* and they let us break up our application into discrete sections based on our routes.

 Inside our Express app, lets create a `controllers/` directory and a `bottles.js` file inside of it.